-B2B buyer personas are becoming an increasingly important element of the business-to-business marketer’s toolkit.
-This article outlines seven key points to bear in mind when researching, developing and activating b2b buyer personas in your organization.
+Buyer personas are becoming an increasingly important element of the business-to-business marketer’s toolkit.
+This article outlines seven key points to bear in mind when researching, developing and activating B2B buyer personas in your organization.

 Marketing and advertising is expensive and can be ineffective.
 Companies can end up marketing and advertising to people who are not relevant or who have no interest in their products or services.
 To avoid wasting large amounts of money, we need to focus on somebody when we communicate to our target audience rather than just anybody.
 The “somebody” referred to here, really is somebody – a person or a character which strongly represents our target audience.

 Below are seven key pieces of information to consider when creating B2B buyer personas or conducting buyer persona research:

 Demographics such as age, occupation and decision making responsibilities